 That's how much biodiversity you can hold in miniature in a handful of soil.
 Now, that's healthy soil, and it's getting harder to find.
-Soil that's been subject to pollution tilling and worked over with Miracle Grow and round up for a few years, will probably lose 99% of its species.
+Soil that's been subject to pollution, tilling and worked over with Miracle-Gro® and RoundUp® for a few years, will probably lose 99% of its species.
 It's virtually dead.

 In healthy soil, the various species feed and clean up after one another and process leaf litter and other waste into rich humus.

-Healthy soils can hold on to some nutrients 1,000 times longer than dead soils.
+Healthy soils can hold on to some nutrients a thousand times longer than dead soils.
 As a result, wild edible plants can thrive for thousands of years in the same spot without a trace of pesticides or fertilizers.

 Now, Watson can learn by pulling in vast amounts of information and by running billions of simulated games.
 This is somewhat like how I used to debug my astronomy apps for Palm Pilot.
 I used a simulator that ran my app and randomly hit all the keys and controls millions of times in a random sequence.
 I used this to validate the app, and though it worked great, it wasn't perfect.
 Hardware quirks and other installed apps would sometimes crash it even after the most stringent testing.
 But still, it's plausible that Watson could learn to play other games or even drive a car.

 But what if you asked Watson to rewire itself molecule by molecule, using a different element?
 I don't mean just list the parts for somebody else to assemble.
 I mean, actually grow the tools and rebuild itself.
 Could it do that?
 Of course not.

 But that's exactly how creative soil life can be!